bluem-development/bluem-woocommerce/readme.txt

 === Identity ===

-Currently available as automatic blocking for WooCommerce's checkout procedure and as shortcode (see next section).
+Available as automatic blocking for WooCommerce's checkout procedure and as shortcode (see next section).

-If the user's identity and/or age is not yet verified, a prompt will be shown as soon as the user tries to checkout.
+If the user's identity and/or age is not yet verified, a prompt will be shown as soon as the user attempts to check out.
 In this prompt, a link to directly initiate the identification procedure will be present.
 As soon as the identification procedure has been completed successfully, the prompt will disappear and the checkout procedure can be followed.
 Any items in the cart will still be intact.

 In the settings interface you can enable a check for Identity verification and additional Age verification based on a specific given age.
 This can only be enabled or disabled shop-wide at this moment.
 Do note: It is possible to disable the automatic check and implement your own blocking check based on specific conditions.
 Please contact us for instructions on how to do this.